A Nazi Controversy Deep in the Solar System

 The public had many questions for them.
 What does this thing look like?
 What’s so cool about it?
 And why does it share a name with a term used by Nazis?

 But the name picked up more sinister associations in recent history.
-During the rise of Hitler, members of the Nazi party in Germany imagined Ultima Thule as a land of Aryan purity.
+During the rise of Hitler, members of the Nazi Party in Germany imagined Ultima Thule as a land of Aryan purity.
 In the late 1990s, white-supremacist inmates in Portland, Oregon, produced a newspaper called Thule that printed racist and anti-Semitic articles.
 The Swedish rock band Ultima Thule, a group popular with right-wing listeners and once sponsored by a neo-Nazi movement, released its latest album in 2015.

 Read: A close look at the most distant object NASA has ever explored

-Reporter Meghan Bartels first turned up some of these troubling associations in 2018, when NASA announced the nickname.
+The reporter Meghan Bartels first turned up some of these troubling associations in 2018, when NASA announced the nickname.
 But most people, including some of the New Horizons scientists and engineers themselves, didn’t know of them until Bartels’s story in Newsweek resurfaced around New Year’s Eve.
 The public reaction was swift and critical, and the message was explicit: Don’t give NASA missions names with Nazi ties.

 Alan Stern, the lead scientist on the New Horizons mission, defended their use of the name.